 Preheat oven to 375 degrees.

-In bowl of electric mixer fitted with paddle (hand held mixer okay), cream together butter and sugar until well-blended.
-Add egg and vanilla and beat just until incorporated, then scrape sides of bowl and beat in cocoa powder.
+In bowl of a stand mixer fitted with paddle, cream together butter and both sugars until well-blended.
+Add eggs and vanilla and beat just until incorporated, then scrape sides of bowl and beat in cocoa powder.
 Scrape sides of bowl again.

 In a separate bowl, thoroughly stir together flour, salt and baking powder.
 Stir the flour mixture into the chocolate mixture.
 When flour is mixed in, go ahead and fold in the chocolate chips and peanut butter chips.
-Divide into 6 equal portions.
-Put 3 portions in the refrigerator and bake up the other three.
+Divide into 10 equal portions ( you can make them larger or slightly smaller if desired).

 On a parchment paper or Silpat lined or non-stick cookie sheet (don’t use grease or spray), place the cookie dough mounds.